Ninetalesgh/dndcampaign/vault/dm/items.md

 - **Weight**: -
 - **Price**: 25 gp
 - **Properties**:
-  - *Craft: Sun dry, crush to a herb, let rest in warm water and distill to an* [Antidote](dm/items.md-antidote).
+  - *Craft: Sun dry and crush to flakes, submerge in boiling clear water then distill to an* [Antidote](dm/items.md-antidote).
 ![\|50](https://bg3.wiki/w/images/3/35/Mugwort_Item_Icon.png)
 *A bane of farmers and gardeners, this quick-growing weed reappears mere days after being cut.*